oracle/cloudtestdrive/DataScience/lab100/bonus10.md

 fn use context uk-london-1
 ```

+`Notice` that `uk-london-1` is the region used to build this lab, your region may differ.
+You can get the region identifier from the following page: [Oracle Regions](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

 ### Update the context

 To get access to the Fn apps configured, we have to update the context.